 Last week I found myself pacing the floor in vexation over the horrific events that unfolded in the Capitol, vexation exacerbated by the condescending comment of a news journalist of wealthy inheritance.
 I hate the snobbery of elitism that comes with dimwitted views of monetary advantage.
 Innocently levied or not, the words came with a stench of classism that jarred my already jangled nerves.

 As is so often the case in the midst of these emotional storms, the merciful ruling of the Comforter sent a gentle wind of conviction that slowly softened my spirit by giving life to the reality of my own rebel heart.
 Specifically, the reality of my own sordid rankings of superiority.
 Not rankings in issues of material status or standing, but rankings of even greater consequence— rankings in righteousness.

 Rankings that far too often can find me gloating in my birthright instead of glorying in the One who secured it.
 Rankings that far too often can find me standing smugly with those whose wealth of character classifies the spiritually superior us above the morally impoverished them.
-Rankings that have me delighted by mercies that are many, but disgusted by those needing mercy more.
+Rankings that have me delighted by mercies that are many, but disgusted by those I'm certain need mercy more.